ripsawridge/site/site/contents/content/cma/2022/silverton-salida.md

 already well underway.
 Heroic hiker **Seeking Lost** [describes the difficulties of this section pretty well](https://seekinglost.com/lake-city-to-salida-cdt-thru-hike-2018/):

-> The CDT leaves the road and becomes trail only for the rest of the day.
+> ...The CDT leaves the road and becomes trail only for the rest of the day.
 It’s also the beginning of several miles of ups and downs along a series of wooded hill tops.
 Boring!
-And tiring.
+And tiring...
-> ...
+>
-> Boring ups and downs along a ridge with no views.
+> ...Boring ups and downs along a ridge with no views.
 Lots of rocks to trip over and to hurt my feet.
-Lots of mosquitoes.
+Lots of mosquitoes...
-> ...
+>
-> Heading up hill now, more ups and downs with little views.
-A few clearings in the trees offered some of the first distant views in a while.
+> ...Heading up hill now, more ups and downs with little views.
+A few clearings in the trees offered some of the first distant views in a while...

 And perhaps worst of all: